GA-MO/grid-flex/README.md

 ### Getting started

-There are 3 ways to get started with gridflex in your projects.
+Get started with gridflex in your projects.
 You can either manually install or use NPM.
 ##### Install manually
 Download the compiled and minified [gridflex CSS file](https://github.com/GA-MO/gridflex/tree/master/lib).
 ##### Install with NPM